Officers and Directors

 District 4 Director: 2009 - present

 George took a couple of lessons when he was 15 in a J-3 on a grass strip in PA, and then took a break for over 20 years before starting again in Mitchell, SD.
 He had his first and only engine failure on a descent into Storm Lake, IA, during his fourth flying lesson (4.1 hours total time).
 Luckily, there was a safe landing in a soybean field, by the instructor, no damage to the plane or crew.
-George earned his private pilot license in 1986, his instrument rating in 1994, and commercial rating in 2019.
+George earned his private pilot certificate in 1986, his instrument rating in 1994, and commercial rating in 2019.
 George is a funeral director in Mitchell and also the Davison and Hanson County Coroner.
 He has been a member of the Mitchell Municipal Airport Board since 2001.
 A member of AOPA and EAA, he joined the South Dakota Pilots Association because of their efforts promoting general aviation in SD.
 George has really enjoyed his time as District 4 Director and getting to know other pilots.
 George has been a member of SDPA since January 1998.

 District 5 Director